Sandiru/ask2sql/readme.md

 ### 🙌 Acknowledgements

--OpenAI for inspiration on conversational apps -LangChain team for awesome abstractions
+- OpenAI for inspiration on conversational apps
+- LangChain team for awesome abstractions
--Google for the Gemini API
+- Google for the Gemini API